 With my education background and passion for empowering young people to realize their dreams, I started writing a curriculum for a Leadership Development Program that would teach other Jewish teens what I had learned over the years.
 And specifically, that you don’t have to be a certain age or have a certain level of experience to make an impact.
 You don’t even need that much money to get started.
 All you have to do is be passionate, hardworking, and care.

 I am so proud of the program we have created that has empowered hundreds of young people to understand their capacity to make an impact and give them the tools to apply their skills in college and in their communities wherever they live.

-Today our organization offers truly meaningful and direct hands on volunteer opportunities through 9 programs all over the city.
-In 2016, CCC served 1800 children in need and offered 700 teen volunteer opportunities.
-And we have created partnerships with over 50 agencies serving children in need.
+Today our organization offers truly meaningful and direct hands on volunteer opportunities through community programs all over Atlanta.

 — Amy Sacks Zeide